 Since I’ve been working with a lot of healers, I noticed specific groups of beliefs around money that held particularly by healers.

-Spirituality and money.
+1. Collective consciousness beliefs: spirituality and money.
 For a long time, ideas about what it means to be rich and poor have been formed in the collective consciousness.
 Rich people are exaggeratedly depicted as greedy, gluttonous sinners.
 While poor people are more likely to go to heaven for their suffering.
-The Christian Church supported these images in many ways: Jesus is often portrayed being barefoot (he does not need material wealth), surrounded by the poor who listen to him.
+The Christian Church supported these ideas in many ways: Jesus is often portrayed being barefoot (he does not need wealth), surrounded by the poor who listen to him.

 Non-attachment to material objects is also considered a sign of high spiritual development.
 Thus, two poles were formed in the collective consciousness: follow God and be a spiritual poor or follow Evil and be a rich sinner.
-You may check if you have some of these programs (remember to check programs on all four levels: core level, genetic level, history level and soul level).
-Money is evil.
+You may check if you have some of these programs (remember to check programs on all four levels: core level, genetic level, history level and soul level):